Chickpea Cinnamon Apple Cake

 - Or how about a No-bake Blackberry Dessert Pizza?

-Let me know in the comments: what’s your favourite dessert to have in fall?
-If you give this recipe a go, tag me on Instagram (@earthofmariaa) so I can see your creations, and leave your thoughts/ratings below!
+Let me know in the comments – have you ever baked with chickpeas?
+If you give this cinnamon chickpea vegan apple cake a go, tag me on Instagram (@earthofmariaa) so I can see your creations, and leave your thoughts and ratings below!

 - 1 tbsp cacao powder